grafana/pyroscope-dotnet/docs/README.md

 ### Security Vulnerabilities

-If you have found a security issue, please contact the security team directly at [security@datadoghq.com](mailto:security@datadoghq.com).
+If you have found a security issue, please contact the security team directly at [security@pyroscope.io](mailto:security@pyroscope.io).

-### Other feedback

-If you have questions, feedback, or feature requests, reach our [support](https://docs.datadoghq.com/help).